 Implementation Summary

-At WUF12 and COP29, held in Baku, UN-Habitat organized, co-organized or participated in over 50 climate change-related events including inter alia, on buildings, housing and climate resilient informal settlements, urban planning, water and sanitation, SDG localization, finance, urban health, loss and damage etc. Trainings on enhancing the urban content of the NDCs were also held.
+At WUF12, COP29, held in Baku, and COP30, held in Belem, Brazil, UN-Habitat organized, co-organized or participated in over 80 climate change-related events including inter alia, on buildings, housing and climate resilient informal settlements, urban planning, water and sanitation, SDG localization, finance, urban health, loss and damage etc. Trainings on enhancing the urban content of the NDCs were also held.
 (OP1, 4)

 The operationalization of the Sustainable Urban Resilience for the Next Generation (SURGe) initiative received a significant boost, thanks to the funding committed by the government of the Slovak Republic.
-Resource mobilization continues, particularly for the COP30 Ministerial Meeting on Urbanization and Climate Change, NDC3.0 enhancement and for SURGe regional hubs.
+Resource mobilization continues, particularly for the Ministerial Meetings on Urbanization and Climate Change and the presence at COP pavilions, NDC3.0 enhancement and for SURGe regional hubs and country level NDC implementation.
 (OP3)

 Resolution 2/6